rentruewang/snippets/notes/ideas.md

 - How can real AI work along today's AI?

 - 5G or Wifi6 can empowers today's people to do fast wireless tranmission over the internet that gets rivals traditional fiber-based transmission.
 Hence, it's 'disruptions' only disrupts things that cannot have a physical wire attached to it.
 In other words, moving things.

+- What if there are only certain kinds of progress in the world?

+  1. Realization of something not yet possible by

+    1. Replacing existing method with a new technology

+    2. Invent a new business model

+  2. Improvement of something that is possible in

+    1. Bigger scale

+    2. Faster speed

+    3. Lower cost

+    4. More reliability